No Coffee on a Cleanse – What’s Up With That?Posted by FJ Leto on August 26, 2021

 In a nutshell, deep sleep is when much of the real “cleansing” happens.

 Caffeine is also a diuretic, increasing urination.
 During a cleanse we are focusing on hydration, and increased urination is not hydration’s friend.

 Lastly, one of the most important reasons is because some of the incredible and beneficial aspects of doing a cleanse are not only the physical improvements, but the mental and emotional development that has the opportunity to occur at a rapid pace as well.

 One of my intentions every time I do a cleanse is to break old habits and become free from the need for external inputs to determine a positive outputs.
-A cleanse is a chance to experience that we don’t need chemicals, our comfortable routines or even food to feel happy and achieve our goals.
-If fact, most of the things we think we rely on the path towards happiness and success are often the things standing in our way, or at least bumping us around on on the journey.
+A cleanse is a chance to experience the fact that we don’t need chemicals, our comfortable routines or even food to feel happy and achieve our goals.
+If fact, most of the things we think we need on the path towards happiness and success are often the things standing in our way, or at least bumping us around on on the journey.

 Tips to Prevent, Reduce or Eliminate Caffeine Withdrawal Effects

 Ok, so you’re in to give no coffee a shot on while you’re a cleanse.
 Let’s talk about what to do to make that as gentle as possible.
 Here are some tips if you are experiencing any of the below:

 Low Energy, Depressed or Irritable

 - Try taking 500 – 2000 mg per day of L-Tyrosine or DL-Phenylalanine.
 Both of these are precursors to dopamine, which can massively help with positive mood and good energy.
 Experiment with both as everyone converts them differently.
 I would say L-Tyrosine is more commonly used in my experience.
 Do not take these much later than lunch time as they can keep some people up at night much like caffeine.